chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 ### Minimum Supported Chef Tool Versions

-- Infra Server
+- Chef Infra Server version: 14.0.58+
-- Habitat
-- Automate
+- Chef Inspec version: 4.3.2+
-- Infra Client Supported
+- Chef Infra Client: 17.0.242+
-- Chef Manage
+- Chef Habitat: 0.81+

-- Supermarket
+We do not support **Chef Manage** and **Supermarket** integration in ongoing Automate version.

 ### Backup and Restore

-On-premise deployment can use **Filesystem** and **Object Storage**.
-If you choose `backup_config` as the filesystem or object storage in your `config.toml` file, the backup gets configured during the deployment.
+On-premise deployment can use **Filesystem** and **Object Storage** and if you choose `backup_config` as the filesystem or object storage in your `config.toml` file, the backup gets configured during the deployment.
 If the `backup_config` is left black, configure it manually.
 Click [here](/automate/ha_backup_restore_file_system/) to know more.

-For backup restoration from standalone to HA, there are two conditions:
+For backup and restore from standalone to HA, there are two conditions:

 1. Register the OS snapshot to the same path in HA as in standalone.
 1. The s3 repository configured for backup in HA should be the same as the standalone.